 - if the verdict is guilty, then sentencing

-The purpose of a jury (also called a “petit jury”) is to listen to the trial and render a verdict of guilty or not guilty.
-In contrast, a grand jury comes in at the very start of a case in order to decide whether criminal charges will be filed to begin with.
+The purpose of a jury (also called a “petit jury“) is to listen to the trial and render a verdict of guilty or not guilty.
+In contrast, a grand jury comes in at the very start of a case to decide whether to bring criminal charges against a suspect to begin with.

 Legal References